Skip to main content

 Our style: Generally, Gateway follows the Associated Press (AP) Stylebook.
 If you have a question or are unsure of correct phrasing, please first consult these guidelines, then consult the AP Stylebook.
 If you are still unsure, please contact the Marketing and Communications department.

-View the Editorial Guidelines to see the specific rules when writing to represent the college.
+View the Editorial Guidelines to see general rules when writing to represent the college.

 Translated Documents